A Powerful Voice on Key Industry Issues

 Additionally, we strive to inform our members and industry partners on what's happening in Salem – including how and when to contact legislators, and how legislation affects their business and the industry.
 Through advocacy and leadership, we are committed to providing a strong voice for the Oregon restaurant and lodging industry.

-• Learn more about key restaurant and lodging issues and tell ORLA what issues affect your business most; read the summer issue of the Confidential Bulletin (pdf).
+• Learn more about key restaurant and lodging issues and tell ORLA what issues affect your business most; read the latest issue of the Confidential Bulletin (pdf).

 • Meet your state legislators and invite them to visit your business or host a coffee get-together in your neighborhood for your state legislator.